JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Urantia_Book_why_is_it_so_strange.md

 The inclusion of these materials certainly did nothing to support the book’s claim to revelatory authenticity.
 Curiously, they could have been omitted whether true or not, and the book would have lost nothing of importance.
 However the sheer intellectual brilliance demonstrated by the revelators in so many other parts of the book lead many of us to conclude that the “funny stuff” has been included for a good reason.
 What could that reason be?

 Ann Bendall’s article on intolerance contains some observations that may be relevant.
-Ann reminds us that the book affirms: “_Only with revealed religion did autocratic and intolerant theologic egotism appear._” ([UB 92:7.2](/en/The_Urantia_Book/92#p7_2)) Ann also comments that one of the risks with a revealed religion is that it has the tendency to diminish the need for living faith as well as to foster the “chosen few” phenomenon.
+Ann reminds us that the book affirms: “_Only with revealed religion did autocratic and intolerant theologic egotism appear._” (<a id="a44_213"></a>[UB 92:7.2](/en/The_Urantia_Book/92#p7_2)) Ann also comments that one of the risks with a revealed religion is that it has the tendency to diminish the need for living faith as well as to foster the “chosen few” phenomenon.

 Possibly Ann’s observations may throw light on just why _The Urantia Book_ has been written in such a strange manner.
 The expectations for the Fourth Epochal Revelation were not fulfilled as hoped for.
 This was largely because of the distortions that occurred to the concept of the kingdom of heaven as taught by Jesus during the early years of Christendom.